leoarnold/puppet-cups/README.md

 * `enabled`: Boolean value specifying whether the queue should be running or stopped.

+* `held`: A held queue will print all jobs in print or pending, but all new jobs will be held.
+Setting `false` will release them.

 * `location`: A short information where to find the hardcopies.

 * `shared`: Boolean value specifying whether to share this queue on the network.
 Default is `false`.